Mrinalini Mukherjee Foundation

 Explorations into the studio that became the archive

 How does one place an artist beyond the physical mapping of their studio?
 Where does a practice begin or end when it travels across cities, materials, relationships, and decades?
-What can the remains of a studio—photograph slides, negatives, contact sheets, letters, and lists—tell us about a process that was never fully visible to begin with?
-What if the archive becomes a studio of its own—where process continues not through making, but through remembering, reframing, and re-reading what was left behind?
+What can the remains of a studio—photographs, slides, negatives, contact sheets, letters, and lists—tell us about a process that was never fully visible to begin with?
+What if the archive is where the process continues- not through making, but through remembering, reframing, and re-reading what was left behind?

 • With Studio Practice, we enter the archives in search of the studio of Mrinalini Mukherjee.
 This exhibition, the first of many that explore the collections in the Mrinalini Mukherjee Foundation Archive, becomes a way of moving with the artist through the places she worked, the artists she encountered, the residencies and institutions she engaged with, and the works that emerged in between.
 In doing so, we begin to see the archive not only as a site of retrospection but as a space of return where process, memory, and material remain active and where Mukherjee’s legacy continues to unfold, shaped as much by her world as by those who now encounter it anew.